Modern Study Review (AI-Generated)

 Technical Notes:

-– doing the osteotomy proximal to the tibial tubercle unfortunately leaves the patellar tendon lax initially – it eventually contracts/scars and leaves you with patella infera which can make your subsequent TKA exposure difficult
+- Doing the osteotomy proximal to the tibial tubercle unfortunately leaves the patellar tendon lax initially – it eventually contracts/scars and leaves you with patella infera which can make your subsequent TKA exposure difficult

-– don’t go any closer than 2 cm to the joint with your superior cut – risk intra-articular fracture when closing the osteotomy if you go close
+- Don’t go any closer than 2 cm to the joint with your superior cut – risk intra-articular fracture when closing the osteotomy if you go close

-– the closer to the joint line, the more “truncation” or overlap you get, but the better the healing.
+- The closer to the joint line, the more “truncation” or overlap you get, but the better the healing.
 Going farther from the joint line minimizes the truncation, but the nonunion rate is much higher.

-– there are a number of different described techniques of fixation
+- There are a number of different described techniques of fixation

-– there are a number of different ways to address the fibula – you can also dissect out the nerve, then cut the bone proximally.
+- There are a number of different ways to address the fibula – you can also dissect out the nerve, then cut the bone proximally.
 Disarticulating the tib-fib joint or resecting the fibular head will allow correction of the varus, but may lead to LCL instability.

 Leave a Reply